 This varies on a number of factors, such as size, placement and the complexity of the design.
-Our shop minimum is $60 with an hourly rate of $125 for custom work and $150 (usually) for cover up work.
+Our shop minimum is $60 with an hourly rate of $140 for custom work.
+Additional charges for custom work may apply.
 Custom work typically requires an additional nonrefundable drawing deposit as well.

 How long can I expect the colors to last?

 If you follow our aftercare instructions and protect it from the sun, your tattoo will last a long time.

 Absolutely, mostly anything can be done.
 The majority of our work are custom pieces.

 I have an idea in my head.
 How do I get the idea tattooed on me?